Tropical Cyclone Trends

 A superficial count of hurricanes since 1850 shows that hurricanes have increased in frequency since the mid to late 19th century.
 This graph from NOAA below shows a clear trend in increasing hurricanes in the Atlantic basin.[6]

 The problem with this, of course, is that much of the increase in hurricane count is due to our increasing ability to count hurricanes.
 In the 19th century, for instance, a hurricane could be counted only if it made landfall somewhere or crossed the path of a ship at sea which allowed the hurricane to be detected.
 So the above graph clearly suffers from a sample bias that will exaggerate any actual trends in hurricane frequency or intensity.
 Whatever long-term trend exists, it must be smaller than what is depicted above, if a long-term trend exists at all.
 To determine long-term trends that actually exist, therefore, we must find ways to eliminate this sample bias.
-There are several ways that scientists have attempted to do this.
+There are several ways that you could attempt to do this: one by limiting recent data to match the limited data in the historical record, and two by estimating the storms that occurred but were not counted in the historical record.

 The only problem with this approach is that it potentially introduces another sample bias.
 By limiting the count to only those hurricanes that happen to strike the US (about 2% of the globe), you do not count 1) hurricanes that make landfall outside of the US or 2) hurricanes that don't make landfall anywhere.
 This approach assumes that trends in the percentage of total TCs that make landfall in the US is constants, such that landfalling US hurricanes is representative of total hurricanes.
 This assumption can easily be (and likely is) wrong.
 The ratio of US hurricane strikes to Atlantic basin hurricane frequency is not constant, and the ratio of major hurricanes has actually been decreasing.[7]
 Climate changes affect where hurricanes are more likely to make landfall or trends in how many hurricanes fail to make landfall anywhere.
 It's also a bit ethnocentric to count only those hurricanes that would affect those doing the counting and ignoring all others.